junxit/us-congress-bills-110/metadata.md

 - 2007-09-18 — Motion to reconsider laid on the table Agreed to without objection.
 - 2007-09-18 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 3 (Roll no. 877). (text: CR 9/17/2007 H10385-10387)
 - 2007-09-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 414 - 3 (Roll no. 877).(text: CR 9/17/2007 H10385-10387)
+- 2007-09-19 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.